Updated:

 Kulmala (2002) is of the view that many manufacturing companies such as Japanese motor companies have realised the need to adopt target costing in their production.
 This is given the fact that the world market is becoming more and more competitive necessitating the need for innovative strategies.
 This is especially so considering the fact that the demands and specifications of the customers are also becoming more sophisticated.

 After the management has computed the target cost during the design stage, the blue print that is so developed is then passed on to the production team to act upon.
-The production team is expected to make the product in such a way that the computed target cost is not exceeded (refer to Chart 1 in the Appendix for an illustration of the target costing process).
+The production team is expected to make the product in such a way that the computed target cost is not exceeded (refer to Chart 1 for an illustration of the target costing process).

 There are various steps that are involved in the implementation of an effective target costing strategy in an organisation.
 These are analysed below.